Democracy Assistance in the Kyrgyz Republic

 The Kyrgyz Republic held parliamentarian elections in 2015, where 120 MPs were elected to the parliament for a five-year term.
 Six parties passed the threshold of 7 % and got seats in the parliament: SDPK (38 seats), Respublika Ata-Jurt (28 seats), Kyrgyzstan Party (18 seats), Onuguu-Progress (13 seats), Bir Bol (12 seats), and Ata Meken (11 seats).
 Since November 2016, the ruling coalition consists of SDPK, Bir Bol and Kyrgyzstan party.

 Many MPs in the current parliament realize that their skills and competence in legislative work should be enhanced.
 There is a need to develop the work of the parliament in a more constructive direction, in order to have laws passed that will benefit the country long-term and as a whole.

 After three workshops held for parliamentarians (2014 and in 2016), we established good contacts in the leadership of all parties in the parliament.
 With the experience from the previous workshops, we are now in a better position to fine-tune the format and topics of new workshops/consultations in order to better meet the expectations and interest of the parliamentarians.

 ‘History of religious culture’

-The new school subject has been introduced to 9th graders in ten pilot schools during the autumn of 2016.
-Since the independence from the Soviet Union in 1991, as well as during Soviet times, there has been no teaching of history of religion in primary or secondary schools in the Kyrgyz Republic.
+The new school subject was introduced to 9th graders in ten pilot schools during the autumn of 2016.
+Since the independence from the Soviet Union in 1991, as well as during Soviet times, there was no teaching of history of religion in primary or secondary schools in the Kyrgyz Republic.